• Berlin

 Strawberries always taste better when you’ve picked them yourself, right?
 Finally, after a dreary winter, Germany’s favourite berries are ready.
 Photo: Rich Smith / Unsplash

 Germany’s most popular berry is finally in season.
-Erdbeer stands are popping up across Berlin, tempting park-goers to purchase a punnet as as they sup their sunset Sekt.
+Erdbeer stands are popping up across Berlin, tempting park-goers to purchase a punnet as they sip their sunset Sekt.
 Dominating the city’s seasonal strawberry scene is Karls Erdbeer Hof, with its bright red, strawberry-shaped stands boasting queues to rival Berghain.

 But we all know that berries taste better when you’ve picked them yourself, perhaps due to the fact you get a bit of nature – or that the process of picking can be rather meditative (or did we just get a bit delirious from the sun last time we went?).